antonmedv/monkberry/README.md

 > ```
 > View will be `Then one!`.
 >
-> This is happens becouse Monkberry does not stores variables passed to `update` function, it stores only DOM nodes.
+> This is happens because Monkberry does not stores variables passed to `update` function, it stores only DOM nodes.
 > Monkberry will update only one part of `if`/`else`.

 ### For